-The Hills Montessori School is a community based preschool/kindergarten located in the leafy Hills District in Sydney.
+The Hills Montessori School is a community-based Preschool/ Kindergarten located in the leafy Hills District in Sydney.

 The Hills Montessori Society was established in 1979.
-Since that time, it has expanded to provide Early childhood education for three (3) pre-primary classes for children from 3-6 years of age and a Montessori Full Day Program for 3-4-Year-old children, five (5) Parent / Toddler sessions.
-We also offer before and after school care.
-Up to 90 children per day attend in an intimate setting with pre-primary classes for children aged 3-6 years old including the kindergarten class
+Since that time, it has expanded to provide early childhood education for children aged 15 months to 6 years.
+Our classrooms consist of one (1) pre-primary class for children aged 3-6 years who attend five half days a week, three (3) Full Day classes for children aged 3-5 years, five (5) Parent / Toddler sessions for children aged 15 months - 3 years and a Kindergarten class.
+We also offer Before and After Session care.
+We are licensed for 90 children per day who attend in an intimate, stimulating setting with qualified, dedicated staff.

-The school delivers a program based on the philosophy of The Montessori method of education along with the curriculum of the NSW Education Standards Authority (NESA).
-The school meets all the requirements to be registered with NESA and we pride ourselves in the wonderful program we offer due to the dedication of our staff and the commitment of the families attending our school, both past and present.
+The school delivers a program based on the philosophy of Dr Maria Montessori's method of education along with the curriculum of the NSW Education Standards Authority (NESA).
+The school meets all the requirements to be registered with NESA and we pride ourselves in the wonderful program we offer due to the dedication and longevity of our staff and the commitment of the families attending our school, both past and present.